 ASH: I’m particularly interested in this due to Okada’s involvement.

-MELINDA: That sounds interesting!
+MJ: That sounds interesting!

 SEAN: There’s also Witch Hat Atelier, which runs in Morning Two, looks AMAZING, is award-winning, and follows a girl who becomes a witch’s apprentice so she can learn magic to save her mother from… um… well, her own impetuousness.